 Parents shall be kept informed of student progress, grades, and attendance through report cards, progress reports, and parent/teacher conferences.
 The school district will notify parents if their students are failing or close to failing.
 The school district will endeavor to notify parents of failing students prior to entry of the failing grade on the student's report card.
 Parents will also be notified of their student's possible failure to meet graduation requirements.
 Other pertinent information will be communicated to parents by mail or by personal contact.
-Official transcripts of student's transfer when the district receives a written request signed by the student's parent or guardian or upon being notified that the student has enrolled in another school.
-Parents and students are also expected to utilize PowerSchool to remain up-to-date on student progress.
+Official transcripts of student progress, grades, and attendance will be sent to other school systems upon the student's transfer when the district receives a written request signed by the student's parent or guardian or upon being notified that the student has enrolled in another school.